sq2141/Simpsons-character-CNN-classifier/README.md

 # Simpsons-character-CNN-classifier

 Classify ‘The Simpsons’ characters screenshots using a convolutional neural net in Keras.
-Model has a 87% accuracy on validation set.
+Model achieves 87% accuracy on validation set.

 Images obtained from: https://www.kaggle.com/alexattia/the-simpsons-characters-dataset